kirilledelman/neural-style-php-frontend/README.md

 luarocks install loadcaffe
 ```

-Same goes for neural-style itself - it's easiest to install into the same directory as the front end, but
+Same goes for [https://github.com/jcjohnson/neural-style](jcjohnson/neural-style) itself - it's easiest to install into the same directory as the front end, but
 if you already have it installed, you should be able to just update `sys/config.php` with path to
 your installation.